-- Unpaid parental leave for eligible employees is 52 weeks and is reduced by any parental leave taken by your partner, apart from the week period following the birth or placement of the child - You may elect to substitute long service leave or annual leave during this period; however this will not extend the period of time you may be absent from work.
-Personal Leave may not be used in lieu of parental leave. - To apply for parental leave, you are required to submit a leave application form to your Manager a minimum of 12 weeks prior to the date you intend to commence your leave.
-You must include the dates you plan to return to work on your leave application. - If your baby arrives prior to the expected commencement date of your parental leave and you have not yet submitted a leave application, you will be required to do so within 2 weeks of giving birth.
+- To be eligible for unpaid parental leave the employee must have served 1 year of continuous and unbroken service (qualifying period).
+The birth or adoption of the child must also be after the qualifying period. - Unpaid parental leave for eligible employees is 52 weeks and is reduced by any parental leave taken by your partner, apart from the first week following the birth or placement of the child. - You may elect to substitute Long Service Leave or annual leave during this period, however this will not extend the period of time you may be absent from work.
+Personal Leave may not be used in lieu of Parental Leave. - To apply for unpaid parental leave, you are required to submit a leave application form to your Manager and HR a minimum of 12 weeks prior to the date you intend to commence your leave.
+You must include the dates you plan to return to work on your leave application. - If your baby arrives prior to the expected commencement date of your parental leave and you have not yet submitted a leave application, you will be required to do so within 2 weeks of the birth of the child.

-Extended Unpaid parental leave
+Extended Unpaid Parental Leave

-- An employee taking 12 months parental leave can request an extension of a further 12 months leave (up to 24 months in total), unless they are a member of an employee couple and their partner has already taken 12 months of leave.
-The request must be in writing and given to the employer at least 4 weeks before the end of the employee's initial period of parental leave.
-The employer must respond in writing within 21 days, stating whether they grant or refuse the request.
-They can only refuse if: - they have given the employee a reasonable opportunity to discuss their request - there are reasonable business grounds to do so.
+An eligible employee taking 12 months parental leave can request an extension of a further 12 months leave (up to 24 months in total), The employer must respond in writing within 21 days, stating whether they grant or refuse the request.

+They can only refuse if:

+- they have given the employee a reasonable opportunity to discuss their request. - and there are reasonable business grounds to refuse their request

-The employer has to detail their reasons in writing.
+The employer must detail their reasons in writing.
 The NES doesn't define 'reasonable business grounds' for refusing a request.
 Factors may include: